-- B) The management of risk relative to any remaining contamination, including, but not limited to, provisions for the use of long-term restrictions on the use of groundwater as a potable water supply, if appropriate; - C) The likelihood that the plan or modification will protect human health and the environment, including surface water quality, and the possibility that alternative plans or modifications would be more protective. - Whether the plan or modification contains the required professional signatures and seals. - d) Upon completion of the review, the Agency must notify the owner or operator in writing of its final determination on the plan or proposed modification.
+- $(\underline{45})$ Whether the plan or modification contains the required professional signatures and seals. - d) Upon completion of the review, the Agency must notify the owner or operator in writing of its final determination on the plan or proposed modification.
 The notification must be post-marked with a date stamp.
 The Agency's final determination will be deemed to have taken place on the post-marked date that the notice is mailed.
-If the Agency disapproves a plan or modification or approves a plan or modification with conditions, the written notification must contain the following information, as applicable: - 1) An explanation of the specific type of information or documentation, if any, that the Agency deems the owner or operator did not provide; - 2) A list of the provisions of the Act, this Part, or other applicable regulations that may be violated if the plan or modification is approved as submitted; - 3) A statement of the specific reasons why the Act, this Part, or other applicable regulations may be violated if the plan or modification is approved as submitted; and - 4) A statement of the reasons for conditions if conditions are required. - If the Agency disapproves a plan or modification, or approves a plan or modification with conditions, the owner or operator may, within 35 days after the date of service of the Agency's final decisionafter the post-marked date that the notice is mailed or after the expiration of the review period specified in subsection (a) of this section, file an appeal with the Board.
+If the Agency disapproves a plan or modification or approves a plan or modification must contain the following information, as applicable: - 1) An explanation of the specific type of information or documentation, if any, that the Agency deems the owner or operator did not provide; - 2) A list of the provisions of the Act, this Part, or other applicable regulations that may be violated if the plan or modification is approved as submitted; - 3) A statement of the specific reasons why the Act, this Part, or other applicable regulations may be violated if the plan or modification is approved as submitted; and - 4) A statement of the reasons for conditions if conditions are required. - ef) If the Agency disapproves a plan or modification, or approves a plan or modification with conditions, the owner or operator may, within 35 days after the date of service of the Agency's final decisionafter the post-marked date that the notice is mailed or after the expiration of the review period specified in subsection (a) of this section, file an appeal with the Board.
 Appeals to the Board are subject to review under Section 40 of the Act [415 ILCS 5/40].
-The Agency's failure to issue a final determination within the applicable review time shall be considered a disapproval of the plan or modification. - f) The Agency's approval of a plan or modification submitted to it pursuant to this Part 841 shall not be a defense to violations of the Act or the Board's Regulations.
+The Agency's failure to issue a final determination within the applicable review time shall be considered a disapproval of the plan or modification.

+f)The Agency's approval of a plan or modification submitted to it pursuant to thisPart 841 shall not be a defense to violations of the Act or the Board's Regulations.